-What is Atlanta’s Air Quality Index Amid the Conyers Chemical Fire?
+What is Atlanta’s Air Quality Index Amid the Conyers Chlorine Plume?

 Photo credit: AtlantaFi.com

-Residents in Rockdale County are being told to shelter in place and if they can, evacuate, one day after a chemical fire at the Biolab facility on Old Covington Highway in Conyers, Georgia.
+Residents in Rockdale are still being asked to shelter in place days after a chemical fire at the Biolab facility on Old Covington Highway in Conyers, Georgia.
 The chlorine spread has not stayed in Conyers though.
-Residents in Gwinnett, Fulton and DeKalb have all reported being affected.
+Residents in Gwinnett, East Point, Atlanta, Fulton and DeKalb have all reported being affected.

 In this article, we’ll show you how to check the air quality index where you live as well as what to do in case of chlorine gas poisoning.